 \section{Acknowledgments}

 The authors acknowledge support from the Instituto Tecnológico de Aeronáutica (ITA) for providing the research environment and computational resources that enabled this work.
-We also thank the Coordenação de Aperfeiçoamento de Pessoal de Nível Superior (CAPES), Brazil, for financial support.
+M.M.S.M. thanks the Coordenação de Aperfeiçoamento de Pessoal de Nível Superior (CAPES), Brazil, for financial support.
 This work has been done as a part of the Project INCT-F\'isica Nuclear e Aplica\c{c}\~oes, under No. 408419/2024-5.
-It is also supported by Conselho Nacional de Desenvolvimento Cient\'ifico e Tecnol\'ogico (CNPq) under Grants No. 301779/2025-2 (M.D.), No. 401565/2023-8~(Universal - C.H.L., M.D.), No. 409736/2025-2~(Universal - C.H.L., M.D.), No. 444797/2024-6 (M.D.), and Funda\c{c}\~ao de Amparo \`a Pesquisa do Estado de S\~ao Paulo (FAPESP) under Thematic Project No. 2024/17816-8 (C.H.L., M.D.).
+It is also supported by Conselho Nacional de Desenvolvimento Cient\'ifico e Tecnol\'ogico (CNPq) under Grants No. 301779/2025-2 (M.D.), No. 305327/2023-2 (C.H.L.), No. 401565/2023-8~(Universal - C.H.L., M.D.), No. 409736/2025-2~(Universal - C.H.L., M.D.), No. 444797/2024-6 (M.D.), and Funda\c{c}\~ao de Amparo \`a Pesquisa do Estado de S\~ao Paulo (FAPESP) under Thematic Project No. 2024/17816-8 (C.H.L., M.D.).